AerospaceJam/docs/docs/rules/scoring/design.md

 | **Good Use of Source Control** | 2 Points | The `git` history shows frequent, well-described commits. | Commits are infrequent, or have vague descriptions. | The repository has only one or two commits with large amounts of code. |

 ### How to Submit Your Codebase

 You can submit your code in one of two ways:

 1. **GitHub:** Publish your code in a public GitHub repository and send us the link.
 2. **ZIP File:** Send a complete ZIP file of your project, making sure to include the `.git` folder so we can review your commit history.

 Please contact competition administrators via Discord or email if you need any support with your submission.
 You do not need to resubmit your code if you make changes after the deadline.

+For more information, see the corresponding section in the [Rules and Laws](/rules/laws/#submitting-codebasenotebook) page.

 ---